solarwinds/solarwinds-otel-collector-releases/CONTRIBUTING.md

 ## Development

+For general information on the development process in this project, please refer to the [Development Guidelines](docs/development-guidelines.md).

 ## CI/CD
 The _SolarWinds OpenTelemetry Collector_ utilizes [GitHub Actions pipeline](./.github).
 The standard build pipeline is triggered with each PR opened to main or release branch and consists of: